Nikon MONARCH 5 20x56

 The minimum focusing distance is quite correct

 The minimum focusing distance reaches 5 meters.
-Obviously, the Nikon Monarch 5 20×56 are not designed to observe nature very closely, but they have the merit of being able to obtain a sharp image over a relatively short distance.
+Obviously, the Nikon Monarch 5 20×56 is not designed to observe nature very closely, but it has the merit of being able to obtain a sharp image over a relatively short distance.
+Compared to the Celestron Skymaster 20×80 whose focus is impossible below 33 meters, this is a significant asset.

 The linear field is quite average

-The visual field is quite limited on the Monarch 5 20×56, even for such magnification.
+The visual field is quite limited, even with such magnification.
 With a horizontal clearance of only 58 meters at 1000 meters away, peripheral vision won’t be very wide.
 It’s a shame because you can easily find 20x binoculars with a field width greater than 70 meters.
+While the whole point of having a powerful pair of binoculars is to focus on a particular object, it’s still nice to be able to spot what’s going on around it.

 What activities are ideal for the Nikon Monarch 5 20×56?